finmath/finmath-smart-derivative-contract/src/site/markdown/index.md

 ### Valuation Service (ReST service)

+**You may run the valuation service through our Docker image (see below).**

-Running `mvn spring-boot:run` or runnning `net.finmath.smartcontract.service.Appplication` starts a ReST service providing a valuation oracle.
+If you like to run the the valuation service locally from this repository, running `mvn spring-boot:run` or runnning `net.finmath.smartcontract.service.Appplication` starts a
+ReST service providing a valuation oracle.

+#### Enpoints

 The enpoint `https://localhost:8080/valuation/value` allows the valuation of a financial product under given market data.